siran/writing/posts/Light Speed as an Emergent Property of Electromagnetic Superposition.md

 $$

 Maxwell’s equations do not specify the origin of $\mathbf{P}$.
 Formally,
-$\mathbf{P}$ is simply an additional electromagnetic field proportional to
+$\mathbf{P}$ is an additional electromagnetic field proportional to
 $\mathbf{E}$.

 Interpreted this way:
 - $\mathbf{P}$ is a secondary electromagnetic field.
-- The constitutive relation $\mathbf{P}=\epsilon_0\chi\mathbf{E}$ is a linear field–field relation.
+- The relation $\mathbf{P}=\epsilon_0\chi\mathbf{E}$ is a linear field–field
+  coupling.
-- No ontological distinction between “matter field” and “electromagnetic field” is required.
+- No ontological distinction between “matter” and “electromagnetic field” is required.

-4. Phase delay and effective propagation
+### 4. Phase delay and effective propagation

-In realistic linear response, the proportionality is causal:
+In realistic linear response, proportionality is causal:

 $$
 \mathbf{P}(t)=\epsilon_0\int_{-\infty}^{t}\chi(t-t')\,\mathbf{E}(t')\,dt'.